Dandong

 Dandong is a coastal prefecture-level city in southeastern Liaoning, in the northeastern region of China.

 It is the largest Chinese border city, facing Sinuiju, North Korea, across the Yalu River, which demarcates the Sino-North Korean border.
 To the southwest of the city, the river flows into Korea Bay.
 Dandong has therefore had a dynamic history because of its strategic location for the northeast's rich natural resources and because of its convenient access to the ocean.
 It is designated as a major export production centre for the province, and is a port city connected by rail with Shenyang and Sinuiju.
 A significant amount of trade with North Korea flows through the city.

 The size of the administrative city (prefecture) is 14981.4 km2.
-As of the 2020 census, its population was 2,188,436 inhabitants and the built-up area made of 3 urban districts is 830 km2 (815,576 inhabitants) and Sinuju, the North Korean neighboring city (359,341 inhabitants), was home to 1,175,199 inhabitants in 2020.
+As of the 2020 census, its population was 2,188,436 inhabitants and the built-up area made of 3 urban districts is 830 km2 (815,576 inhabitants) and Sinuiju, the North Korean neighboring city (359,341 inhabitants), was home to 1,175,199 inhabitants in 2020.